-- 1. Review Award Document for total federal funding. - 2.
-Test expenditures and reports to ascertain total cost of project and verify non-federal matching requirements are met. - 3.
-Verify source of non-federal matching funds. - 4.
-Verify that the funds awarded will be utilized to supplant State and/or local funds that would otherwise be available to the grantee or supplant other federal funds with VAWA funds.
+- Review award document for total federal funding. - Test expenditures and reports to ascertain total cost of project and verify non-federal matching requirements are met. - Verify source of non-federal matching funds. - Verify that the funds awarded will not be utilized to supplant State and/or local funds that would otherwise be available to the subrecipient or supplant other federal funds with VOCA funds.